1991–92 Ronchetti Cup

 The 1991-92 Ronchetti Cup was the 21st edition of FIBA Europe's second-tier competition for women's basketball clubs, running from 2 October 1991 to 18 March 1992.
-A quarter-finals round as introduced, and the qualifying round was shortened.
+A quarter-final round as introduced, and the qualifying round was shortened.
 Alike the previous edition the final confronted two Italian teams, with five-times European Cup champion AS Vicenza defeating Libertas Trogylos in the final to become the fourth Italian team to win the competition.